seiyoshida-lab/seiyoshida-lab.github.io/_pages/about.md

 </style>
 </head>
 <body>
-<p class="main"><br/>Our lab is studying the molecular mechanism and the physiological/pathological relevance of PI3K-AKT-mTORC1 pathway in the context of longevity.<br/>
+<p class="main"><br/>Our lab is studying the molecular mechanism and the physiological/pathological relevance of the PI3K-AKT-mTORC1 pathway in the context of longevity.<br/>
   <br/>The main research directions are:<br/>
 &emsp;1.
-Role of macropinocytosis, a large-scale endocytosis, in AKT activation.<br/>
+Role of macropinocytosis, large-scale endocytosis, in AKT activation.<br/>
 &emsp;2.
 Role of the interaction of macropinocytosis-mTORC1 pathway in cancer development.<br/>
 &emsp;3.
 Role of macropinocytosis in podocyte, kidney epithelial cell.<br/>
 <br/>The extensive breadth and diversity in our research areas (cell biology, biochemistry, nephrology, microbiology, and immunology) enable us to make momentous contributions to the understanding of human health and disease.<br/></p>